Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Most swirl marks and fine scratches in car paint don't come from the wash — they come from the towel.
 A rough, low-quality or dirty towel dragged across your clear coat is sandpaper in slow motion.
 Getting your towels right is the single cheapest way to stop marring your own paint, and it's the part most people skip.
 That's why we treat towels, applicators and brushes as core detailing gear, not an afterthought.

-We test this stuff by actually using it — buffing wax, drying whole cars, wiping interiors — and then washing each towel repeatedly to see which ones stay soft and which turn crusty.
-The picks below survived that.
+We rank this stuff by what owners report after real use — buffing wax, drying whole cars, wiping interiors, and washing the towels over and over to see which stay soft and which turn crusty.
+The picks below are the ones the reviews rate highest.

 The basics: GSM, weave and edges